-Several different types models are available.
+Several different types of models are available.

-For instance, another popular product, the Fleck 9000SXT, has a fully adjustable valve that is controlled by one meter.
+These double tank sfteners have a fully adjustable valve that is controlled by one meter.
 As the water softener begins to clean a tank, its controller shifts the water supply to the other tank and provides a continuous flow rate of 21 gallons per minute.

 Aquasana Coupon Codes

-Get up to 50% OFF Selected Water Filters and Free Shipping over $25 (only free in USA) with code AQGEEK50
+Get up to 50% OFF Selected Water Filters and Free Shipping over $25 (only free in USA) with code AQGEEK50.

 Simply click this link and place the voucher code: AQGEEK50